In 2008 a survey of 400 households was carried out as a step towards the development of a Community Action Plan. Unsurprisingly the survey

 The history of this can be followed in detail via the

 page which gives access to many Drainage update reports, collections of photos, and other assorted information.
 Every issue of

 The original "wet spot" report has been updated and is now at version 6 - 9 "Wet spots" 2020

 We have had one or two successes over the years which you can track by clicking on "wet spots" on the map above.

 A Streetcare consultant was finally appointed in 2014 to carry out a study of the drainage problems in our area.
-Our "9 Wet Spots" report was passed on to the consultant and Stage 1 of the catchment study was scheduled for completion by Friday Sept 19 2014, the day following our AGM.
+Our "9 Wet Spots" report was passed on to the consultant and in 2015 we also provided a document

 Stage 2 of the catchment study was supposed to involve inspection of areas considered to be significant in terms of flood risk and liaison with flood wardens, Parish Council representatives and community representatives.

 Stage 3 was to involve the development of an action plan to address flooding issues in the catchment.
 Sadly RBWM dismissed the consultants WSP and the task should have been taken up by their new consultants Project Centre.
-There has been absolutely no progress towards any of this as far as we can make out.